equinor/radix-github-actions/README.md

       with:
         azure_client_id: "00000000-0000-0000-0000-000000000000"

-    - run: rx create pipeline-job deploy
+    - run: rx create job deploy
        --application application-name
        --environment qa
        --follow # `--follow` will ensure that the action step is followed, and won't continue until step is complete.